-Did you miss out on our lecture at the Megalim Conference last week?
+Did you miss out on our lecture at the Megalim Conference?
 Check out this video from the conference and read the abstract to Frankie Snyder’s article on her reconstruction of possible floor tiles from the Second Temple.
-The full article will appear in English in the upcoming volume of the Biblical Archaeology Review.
+The full article appears in English in the Biblical Archaeology Review (see shortened version here).

 The Temple Mount Sifting Project has recovered more than a hundred Herodian- era geometrically-cut and polished stone opus sectile tiles that once paved the Temple Mount precincts.
 Opus sectile—Latin for “cut work”—is a technique for paving floors and walls in geometric patterns or figurative scenes using meticulously cut and polished polychrome stone tiles.
 These floors were typically used in more important areas of villas and palaces, especially those areas where the owner would entertain his guests.
 Remnants of 2,000-year-old opus sectile floors can be found in the palaces of King Herod and his successors at Jericho, Masada, Herodium, Caesarea, Cypros, Machaerus, Banias and Tiberias.
 The finding of Herodian opus sectile tiles in the material from the Temple Mount indicates that these elegant floors were also used there.